 – parking including a transfer back to Hotel Supetar.

 With its Austro-Hungarian architecture dating back to 18th and 19th centuries, Zagreb attracts with both the Upper and Lower Town.

-According to latest statistics Zagreb has the lowest transport costs in Europe.
+The 9th best European city for gourmands, Zagreb has the lowest transport costs in Europe.

 So you can visit easily as many colorful churches and cathedrals, pedestrian-friendly streets, shops, parks and museums you wish.

 Zagreb is also among top European cities in Europe as regards the safety and the most numerous attractions for kids.

 These range from water parks and amusement parks to museums and other kid-friendly attractions.

 St. Mark’s Church

 Imposing medieval-style parish church of old Zagreb, this is one of the oldest architectural monuments in the capital of Croatia.

 The fortified tower found in the old city of Zagreb used to guard one of the town wall’s gates.